anytko/profile/user_stories.md

 ## User Story 1

-As a potential employer, I want to be able to access Alivia's CV and linkedin profile so that I can see if evaluate her qualifications and suitability for potential job opportunities.
+As a potential employer, I want to be able to access Alivia's CV and linkedin profile so that I can evaluate her qualifications and suitability for potential job opportunities.

 ## User Story 2